Faig Mammadov: Career

 Mammadov began working at ASAU in 1955.
 In 1959, he was invited to work as the head of the department of selection and seed production in the State Land Commissariat.
 He became the department's head of personnel training in 1960.
 In 1962, the Ministry of Higher and Secondary Vocational Education named him an assistant professor.
-At ASAU, he headed the department of general agriculture between 1972-1973 and 1982-1986; was the dean of faculty from 1973-1980; and was pro-rector for postal tuition from 1986-1987.
+At ASAU, he headed the department of general agriculture between 1972-1973 and 1982-1986; was the dean of faculty from 1973 to 1980; and was pro-rector for postal tuition from 1986 to 1987.
 Mammadov was elected secretary of ASAU's party committee and was in 1969 elected as a member of the Ganja City Council.
 He was the scientific secretary of the scientific council on doctoral dissertation defense of Lenin All-Union Academy of Agricultural Sciences from 1980 until his death.

 Mammadov's scientific research was mainly connected with cottonseed farming, the methods of preparing seed for sowing, and the study of sowing systems.
 He was the author of many fundamental and applied works, textbooks, and books, and authored about 50 articles regarding cotton seed farming.
 His education programs on general agriculture continue to be used at universities today.
 Along with his former advisor N. I. Malov, Mammadov was one of the main authors on a large-scale, comprehensive study on centralized delinting, sorting, calibrating, and processing cottonseed.
 He became the first Azerbaijani professor in agriculture.

-Mammadov died at the age of 58 on August 4, 1987 in Ganja.
+Mammadov died at the age of 58 on August 4, 1987, in Ganja.